akgrummer/long-ex-jpsi-jpsi/_episodes/02-DataFit.md

 > - How many free parameters are in the fit?
 {: .challenge}

+> ## Task 3
-To have an easier calculation of the peak significance we suggest repeating the fit fixing the value of the peak mass and width.
+> To have an easier calculation of the peak significance later we suggest repeating the fit fixing the value of the peak mass and width.
 How many free parameters are now in the fit?
+{: .challenge}

 > ## Tip
 > remember the *"FCN value"*!
 We will call it `FCN_BW0` later.